A-S-T-U-C-E/STudio4Education/README.md

 ## Demo

 Studio4Education is a web tool.
-You can give it a try at [Web](https://a-s-t-u-c-e.github.io/Studio4Education/).
+You can give it a try at [Web version](https://a-s-t-u-c-e.github.io/STudio4Education/).

 ### Run locally on your web browser